JoseAgustin/ram2metv2/README.md

 |148|Carbon Monoxide| ppbv |CO|
 |232| Sulfur Dioxide| ppbv |SO2|

-This mapping is performed in _vconvert_ subroutine.
+This mapping between text variable and grib code is performed in _vconvert_ subroutine.

 ### Wind components
-The RAMA database contains wind speed and wind direction, the meteorological model provides wind componens in W-E and S-N directions.
+The RAMA database contains wind speed and wind direction, the meteorological model provides wind components in W-E and S-N directions.
 A conversion from vector to it components for wind use the following equations:

     u = -S SIN(DD)
     v = -S COS(DD)

 where
  * u - eastward wind component (m/s)